magonye/blog-fonts/content/post/scbcn2017.md

 __Pedro Moreira Santos__ is Software Craftsman at [Codurance](https://codurance.com/).
 You can follow him on [@pedromsantos](https://twitter.com/pedromsantos) and at [Codurance's publications](https://codurance.com/publications/author/pedro-santos/).

 It was an introduction to Random Testing, or Property Based Testing.
-You can follow him on [@pedromsantos](https://twitter.com/pedromsantos) and at [Codurance's publications](https://codurance.com/publications/author/pedro-santos/).
 I didn't know too much about Property based testing, but Pedro did a great speech, giving the clues about why this kind of testing is useful.
 I want to do some random testing soon.

 ### Software Craftsmanship - 8 years